Checklist for new international degree students

 • You can update some of the information yourself, like address and phone number.

 • Inform the study services about your Finnish personal identity code once you have received it.
+Please note that the code is sensitive personal information and you should, therefore, either visit or call the study services or send the code by encrypted email (see the instructions).

 4. Visit HSL to register your student discount on public transport in Helsinki region